rationalagents/gemstateio-groups/README.md

 See [groups.json](groups.json) and [its schema](groups.schema.json).

-[groups.csv](groups.csv) is frozen for changes as of January 13 2019, and will be removed March 2019.

 If you'd like to use this data in your own project, please do!
 It's public domain under [CC0](LICENSE).

 [![](https://circleci.com/gh/waded/gemstateio-groups.png?style=shield)](https://circleci.com/gh/waded/gemstateio-groups)